Plaza Accord: Background

 In March 1985, just before the G7, the dollar reached its highest valuation ever against the British pound, a valuation which would remain untopped for over 30 years.
-This caused considerable difficulties for American industry but at first their lobbying was largely ignored by the government.
+This caused considerable difficulties for the American industry, but at first, their lobbying was largely ignored by the government.
 The financial sector was able to profit from the rising dollar, and a depreciation would have run counter to the Reagan administration's plans for bringing down inflation.
 A broad alliance of manufacturers, service providers, and farmers responded by running an increasingly high-profile campaign asking for protection against foreign competition.
 Major players included grain exporters, the U.S. automotive industry, heavy American manufacturers like Caterpillar Inc., as well as high-tech companies including IBM and Motorola.
 By 1985, their campaign had acquired sufficient traction for Congress to begin considering passing protectionist laws.
 The negative prospect of trade restrictions spurred the White House to begin the negotiations that led to the Plaza Accord.

 The devaluation was justified to reduce the U.S. current account deficit, which had reached 3.5% of the GDP, and to help the U.S. economy to emerge from a serious recession that began in the early 1980s.
 The U.S. Federal Reserve System under Paul Volcker had halted the stagflation crisis of the 1970s by raising interest rates.
 The increased interest rate sufficiently controlled domestic monetary policy and staved off inflation.
-By 1973, Nixon successfully convinced several OPEC countries to trade oil only in USD, and the US would in return, give them regional military support.
+By the mid-1970s, Nixon successfully convinced several OPEC countries to trade oil only in USD, and the US would, in return, give them regional military support.
 This sudden infusion of international demand for dollars gave the USD the infusion it needed in the 1970s.
-However, a strong dollar is a double edged sword, inducing the Triffin dilemma, which on the one hand, gave more spending power to domestic consumers, companies, and to the US government, and on the other hand, hampered US exports until the value of the dollar re-equilibrated.
+However, a strong dollar is a double edged sword, inducing the Triffin dilemma which, on the one hand, gave more spending power to domestic consumers, companies, and to the US government, and on the other hand, hampered US exports until the value of the dollar re-equilibrated.
 The U.S. automobile industry was unable to recover.